pkulchenko/fullmoon/README.md

-In this example the child template "extends" the base template and any `block.greet` content defined in the child template will be rendered inside the base template (when and where the `block.greet()` function is called.
+In this example the child template "extends" the base template and any `block.greet` content defined in the child template will be rendered inside the base template (when and where the `block.greet()` function is called).
 The default `block.greet` block doesn't need to be defined in the base template, but when it is present (step 1), it sets the content to be rendered (step 2) if the block is not overwritten in a child template and needs to be defined *before* `block.greet`